Photo: Unknown (prototype asset) / project prototype

 Price: ¥100,000–1,000,000/night (~€612–6,120) | Location: 33rd–38th floors, Otemachi Tower

-Aman Tokyo is the most extraordinary contemporary luxury hotel in Japan — the extraordinary 33rd-floor lobby (the 30-meter shoji-inspired lantern installation, the 10-meter walls of Japanese paper and timber creating a modern interpretation of traditional Japan at a scale never previously attempted), the extraordinary ryokan-influenced rooms (the Japanese paper walls, the deep soaking bath with the Tokyo skyline below, the futon sleeping option), and the extraordinary Arva restaurant and Aman Spa.
-The most sophisticated interpretation of Japanese design in any luxury property.
+Aman Tokyo is among the most striking contemporary luxury hotels in Japan — the 33rd-floor lobby (a 30-meter shoji-inspired lantern installation, 10-meter walls of Japanese paper and timber creating a modern interpretation of traditional Japan at a scale rarely attempted), ryokan-influenced rooms (Japanese paper walls, a deep soaking bath with the Tokyo skyline below, a futon sleeping option), and the Arva restaurant and Aman Spa.
+It’s arguably the most sophisticated interpretation of Japanese design in any luxury property.

 The Ritz-Carlton Tokyo — Midtown Height